superAI4003/PodcastAI/backend/README.md

 ### Options

 - `-article`: Specify the article to be discussed.
-- `-user_prompt`: Specify the user prompt by name as saved in the database.
+- `-user_prompt_db`: Specify the user prompt by name as saved in the database.
-- `-system_prompt`: Specify the system prompt by name as saved in the database.
+- `-system_prompt_db`: Specify the system prompt by name as saved in the database.
 - `-speaker_1`: Specify the first speaker.
 - `-speaker_2`: Specify the second speaker.
 - `-help`: Display help information with available prompts and speakers.